-Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like the words Deep and Fried.
+Take Action: The email course we mentioned in Step 1 really comes in handy here.
 You can also browse our guide on How to Finance a Business to start generating ideas.

-Take Action: While it might sound cliché, how well do you know your ideal clients/customers/users?
-Honestly?
+Take Action: How well do you know your ideal clients/customers/users?
 As technology and software tools continue changing the game, remember the ways your brand connects with these folks is your most potent source of inbound/outbound marketing.

 Startup Savant is really hammering down on entrepreneurial interviews because we believe they’re an incredible source of learning and motivation.
 Browse a couple and you’ll see why.
 Plus, they really work well with all the many tools we love to lavish our readers with.